google-parfait/tensorflow-federated/docs/api_docs/python/tff/learning/build_federated_averaging_process.md

     a learning_rate of 1.0, which simply adds the average client delta to the server's model.
-* <b>`client_weight_fn`</b>: Optional function that takes the output of model.aggregated_outputs() and returns a tensor that provides the weight in the federated average of model deltas.
-If not provided, the default is the total number of examples processed on the client.
+* <b>`client_weight_fn`</b>: Optional function that takes the output of

+      model.report_local_outputs() and returns a tensor that provides the weight in the federated average of model deltas.
+If not provided, the default is the total number of examples processed on device.

 #### Returns:

 A <a href="../../tff/utils/IterativeProcess.md"><code>tff.utils.IterativeProcess</code></a>.